 - Better user experiences that remove barriers to information

 These practices can help people measurably reduce their virtual environmental footprints while also improving user experience and performance.
-UI design trends such as “dark mode” and a continued focus on mobile/responsive design (see #7 above) also fall into this category.

 Digital Business Trends: Technology

 Here are several technology trends worth considering as you explore new digital products, services, or practices within your organization.

 There’s a burgeoning, global understanding that the internet doesn’t have to be five giant websites, each filled with text from the other four…By changing the law to make it easier for users to walk away from Big Tech silos, we change what kind of technology can be built, what kinds of businesses can be operated, and what kind of lives digital users can make.— Cory Doctorow, author of How to Destroy Surveillance Capitalism

 You can’t leave Facebook but still talk to your Facebook friends.
 Similarly, you can’t switch from iPhone to Android and expect your apps to work.
 You also can’t port your iTunes library to Spotify or Kindle titles to other e-readers.
 This is all by design.

 However, what if you could?
 What if you had the ability to port your personal data, apps, or media from platform to platform?
 There is a growing call for interoperability between platforms, for new services to plug into or piggyback on existing ones.
 Interoperability based on open standards empowers people to innovate, to collaborate, and to fulfill their own self-determination.

 Frustrated by existing tech platform policies yet don’t feel you can leave?
 Emerging legislation that promotes interoperability could let you migrate to alternate platforms that actually care about their users.
 These might even be run by nonprofits or cooperatives versus public companies required by law to maximize short-term shareholder value (which can lead to big problems).